-In the fiscal years ended March 31, 2024 and 2023 and up to the date of this prospectus, the group has provided intercompany deposits ("ICDs") in one or more tranches to ATPSPL and AFT to meet its working capital requirements.
+In the years ended March 31, 2024 and 2023, the group has provided intercompany deposits ("ICDs") in one or more tranches to ATPSPL to meet its working capital requirements.
 The ICDs have a term of three years from the date of disbursement of the ICDs with an interest rate ranging between 12 to 13% per annum payable by ATPSPL and an interest rate ranging between 15% to 17% payable by AFT to the group.
-The total outstanding balances of the ICDs were \$0.7 million and \$0.4 million as of March 31, 2024 and 2023, respectively.
-As of June 30, 2024, the total outstanding balance of the ICDs was \$0.9 million.
+The total outstanding balances of the ICDs were \$0.7 million and \$0.4 million for the period ended March 31, 2024 and 2023, respectively.